Jayakumar2812/Past_hack_analysis/polynetwork_hack_readme.md

 4. **Transfer of Funds**:
     - Once the transaction was executed and the attacker was granted the status of Keeper for the Ethereum blockchain, the attacker proceeded into using the corresponding secret key in their possession to funnel tokens out of Poly’s Ethereum wallet into their own wallet.
     - The attacker repeated the above for other Poly liquidity wallets: Binance, Neo, Tether, etc.
-    - In the verifyHeaderAndExecuteTx() function,it first deserializes the block header to resolve the specific information that needs to be verified.
+    - In the `verifyHeaderAndExecuteTx` function,it first deserializes the block header to resolve the specific information that needs to be verified.
-    - The getCurEpochConPubKeyBytes function is then called to get the Keeper public key from the "EthCrossChainData" contract, and the Keeper address is obtained through the deserializeKeepers() function.
+    - The getCurEpochConPubKeyBytes function is then called to get the Keeper public key from the "EthCrossChainData" contract, and the Keeper address is obtained through the `deserializeKeepers` function.
-    - Next, the "ECCUtils.verifySig" will be used to verify whether the signature is Keeper or not.
-From the following code, we can find that the verifySig() function will cut out the signer’s `v r s`.
-And get the signer address through the `ecrecover` interface, then call the containMAddresses() function to compare whether the signer is a Keeper’s or not.
+    - Next, the `ECCUtils.verifySig` will be used to verify whether the signature is Keeper or not.
+From the following code, we can find that the
+    `verifySig` function will cut out the signer’s `v r s`.
+And get the signer address through the `ecrecover` interface, then call the
+    `containMAddresses` function to compare whether the signer is a Keeper’s or not.
     -The check can be passed as long as the number of Keeper signatures meets the requirement, which is `n-(n-1) / 3)` passed in by the ‘EthCrossChainManager’ contract.
     - We can see that the _executeCrossChainTx function does not check the _toContract, _method and other parameters, and directly executes the transaction in the way of _toContract.call.